-The American Missionary Association founded in 1846, was made up of whites, blacks, and women.
-The black men were ex-slaves or had been born free in the north, New York, Connecticut, or Massachusetts mainly.
+The American Missionary Association founded in 1846, was made up of whites, blacks, men, and women.
+The black men were ex-slaves, or they had been born free in the north, New York, Connecticut, or Massachusetts mainly.
 The white men were men of position with strong humanitarian feelings.
 The United Church of Christ and the Congregational Church financially supported this organization.
-In the mid 1860’s the group began several schools in the South with the intention of helping educate freed slaves.
+In the mid 1860’s, the group began several schools in the South with the intention of helping educate freed slaves.
 Many of the Historically Black Colleges and Universities were begun through these efforts.
 The AMA began its humanitarian efforts in Mississippi, Louisiana, then, the Virginia and Washington, DC areas and finally expanded into North Carolina in 1867.
+After the Civil War, the south had been left in a state of confusion and disbelief.
+The freed slaves, as new citizens, were wandering in distrust and skepticism.
+They had few possessions, no education, and most had no skills; while others were very skilled in the use of some kinds of hand tools and of course plantation equipment.
+Although freed, these new citizens were in spiritual disarray.

-The first principal of the school/church was Mrs. Esther P. Hayes, followed by Mr. E. A. Johnson, (who left an endowment to the church which still functions), and then John Branch, and J. L. Levister.
-The Reverend Fisk P. Brewer became the first official leader of the congregation and the Reverend J.J.
-Mott became the first pastor of the organized church.
-Some of the charter members of the church were Mr. Henry C. Jones, Mr. Henry Snipes, Mrs. Lucy Dunston, Mrs. Emma Banham, Mrs. Ida Mitchell, Mr. Thomas Mabry, Mrs. Lucy Ransom, Mrs. Scott, Mr. Holland Pope, Mr. Jordan Farrington, Mrs. Hanna Foushe, and Mrs. Lucy Fikes.
-Some of these charter members still have descendants connected to First Congregational Church.
+The first principal of the school/church was Mrs. Esther P. Hayes, followed by Mr. E. A. Johnson, (who left an endowment to the church which still functions, and we receive money annually), and then Mr. John Branch, and Mr. J. L. Levister.
+The Reverend Fisk P. Brewer became the first official leader/pastor of the congregation as the church became more directed and organized.
+Some of the charter members of the church were Mr. Henry C. Jones, Mr. Henry Snipes, Mrs. Lucy Dunston, Mrs. Emma Banham, Mrs. Ida Mitchell, Mr. Thomas Mabry, Mrs. Lucy Ransom, Mrs. Scott, Mr. Holland Pope, Mr. Jordan Farrington, Mrs. Hanna Fouche, and Mrs. Lucy Fikes.
+Several of these charter members still have descendants connected to First Congregational Church today.

-carried indebtedness, a dilapidated frame church building, dim gas lamps, and two old stoves that sat on either side of the church and were connected by huge unsightly pipes, that Reverend Perfect R. DeBerry became pastor, and served through 1925.
+It was in 1910, with a membership of slightly more than thirty-five, a mortgaged parsonage, an old organ that carried indebtedness, a dilapidated frame church building, dim gas lamps, and two old stoves that sat on either side of the church and were connected by huge unsightly pipes, that Reverend Perfect R. DeBerry became pastor, and served through 1925.
 Under his leadership, and with God’s anointing, First Congregational Church experienced thirteen years of expansive development.
-During Reverend DeBerry’s fifteen-year tenure, a number of programs and ministries were also implemented.
-He was a lover of young people, ministries for the youth evolved; and Rev. DeBerry also worked diligently with a prison ministry.
+During Reverend DeBerry’s fifteen-year tenure, several programs and ministries were also implemented.
+He was a lover of young people, therefore ministries for the youth evolved; and Rev. DeBerry also worked diligently with a prison ministry.
 The first Boy Scouts of America troop for Negroes in the state was established at the church.
 Reverend DeBerry also spearheaded the establishment of the city’s first nursery school for black children and the first trade school.
 These accomplishments set the pace for many future ministries and programs that followed and still exist today.

 The Pauline Missionary Union was organized about this time.
 Its original goal was to provide spiritual and personal services where needed among church family, the community, the infirmed, the bereaved, and the oppressed.
 The Deacons and their wives worked together to meet spiritual needs of church members and the community.
 It was the duty of Deaconesses to prepare communion for the first Sunday services.

 Reverend D. J. Flynn, a dynamic spiritual leader, served as pastor of FCC from 1926 through 1928.
 No pastor was appointed between 1929 and 1932.
-Reverend E. C. Lawrence became the

-next pastor and served for nineteen years (1932-1951).
+Reverend E. C. Lawrence became the next pastor and served for nineteen years (1932-1951).
 Among the outstanding accomplishments of his era, were the cancellation of the mortgage on the parsonage and acquisition of the deed to the church.
 The parsonage was equipped with a new heating system.

 A brick edifice was erected with six rooms.
 A basement with a kitchen and space for a nursery were included.
 Two large furnaces were installed, electric lights were secured, and a pipe organ was purchased.
 Many of the early families made significant and lasting contributions to the church as the years passed.
 Donations included: pulpit furniture, bookcases, chairs, and tables, silver serving pieces, and communion supplies.
 The Willing Workers Club was immediately established for the purpose of supplying funds to supplement the church budget for fuel and kitchen supplies.

 The Rev. Howard Cunningham became the eleventh Pastor of First Congregational (then) Christian Church in 1951.
 The Congregational Christian Church merged with the Evangelical and Reformed Church and became The United Church of Christ.
 The church became First Congregational Church of the United Church of Christ.
 This occurred during Rev. Cunningham’s tenure.
 He served for twenty-one years and the church membership increased to 170 members.